Legal Sports Betting In The United States Of America

 US Players ONLY! - 50% to $250 New Player Bonus!

-Above all others we point Americans to Bovada even though they are closed to new registrations from three states: New York, Maryland + Washington.
+Above all others we point Americans to Bovada even though they are closed to new registrations from three states: Delaware, Maryland, New Jersey, or Nevada.
 With the exception of that, Bovada is one of the best betting sites that USA players can join and bet on all their favorite teams.
 Registration only takes a minute and there is nothing to download unless you want to try their poker room or online casino.

 As for the sportsbook itself, Bovada is very flexible and multiple betting types that include traditional straight betting options but also include parlays, teasers, pleasers, round robin bets and more.
 And, the odds at Bovada can't be beat as users love betting on sports, but also bet things like reality TV shows and on the latest celebrity gossip which are things Americans love to talk about.